Setting up a self-hosted worker for SourceCraft

 # Path to the directory where the worker will create temporary

-# working directories for its jobs.
+# working directories for its tasks.

 root_dir: /Users/user1/sourcecraft